-Here’s a handy list of local points of interest, geared toward those who might not already be familiar with this city or how to take trains around it.
+New Yorkers are often asked by visitors and newcomers about our local points of interest.
+Here’s this site’s handy list of local points of interest, geared toward those who might not already be familiar with this city or how to navigate it.

 If you know of a location we should add to this list, let us know!

 New York City is easier to get around than most cities in the world.
 It’s also one of the most friendly.
 Forget what you see on TV and in the movies.
 People here will look out for you and help you if you have a question, as long as you’re not annoying or overly naive.
 In other words, if you made it here you should be fine.

 Subways are by far the most efficient and cheapest way to get places that you don’t want to walk to.
 (We really do encourage you to walk as much as you can if you really want to take in the sights.)
 You can ask for a free subway map from any of the few remaining human station attendants, or find one in any number of commercial maps and guidebooks.
 You can also get the official map from the MTA, or any of several free maps from Wikimedia.

 The 1, 2, and 3 lines form the 7th Avenue line that goes to the West Village (downtown, meaning South) and the Upper West Side (uptown, meaning North.)

 The A, C, and E lines are on 8th Avenue.
 All three of these trains go to the West Village (downtown) while on their uptown runs the A and C go to the Upper West Side and the E loops through Midtown before heading to Queens.

 The B and D lines run uptown to the Upper West Side and the Bronx and downtown to the Lower East Side and Brooklyn.